weichendahai/java-basic-notes/Java基础知识笔记-11_2-Swing用户界面组件.md

 > {
 > 	/**
 > 	* Constructs an ImagePreviewer.
-> 	* Qparam chooser the file chooser whose property changes trigger an image
+> 	* @param chooser the file chooser whose property changes trigger an image
 > 	* change in this previewer
 > 	*/
 > 	public ImagePreviewer(JFileChooser chooser)